Get started with ML Services on Azure HDInsight

 From the SSH session, use the following command to start the R console:

-You should see an output with the version of R Server, in addition to other information.
+You should see an output with the version of ML Server, in addition to other information.

 >prompt, you can enter R code.
-R Server on HDInsight includes packages that allow you to easily interact with Hadoop and run distributed computations.
+ML Services on HDInsight includes packages that allow you to easily interact with Hadoop and run distributed computations.
 For example, use the following command to view the root of the default file system for the HDInsight cluster:

 You can also use the WASB style addressing.